 Companies found it harder to capture and hold their audience’s attention, and customers demanded a more empathetic tone.
 Only 14% of businesses say the challenges of Covid-19 haven’t impacted their content marketing strategy.

-So, as we all begin to look to the future, exactly what should you be doing to get the most from your content?
+So, exactly what should you be doing to get the most from your content marketing planning?
 This article will offer 11 fresh ideas for B2B content plus answer your most common content FAQs.

 Best B2B content ideas for smart marketers